24 hours in VIENNA

 Accordingly, there are 343 steps to be climbed to get to the tower chamber from where you have an incredible view of Vienna.
 Besides precious altars and chapels, there are also the treasury and the catacombs to be visited.

-However, this is a good opportunity for watching street artists perform, listening to the hoofs of the horses pulling the ancient carriages, and stocking up on traditional wafers and other delicious treats at iconic Manner.
+Here, you will enjoy street artists performing, listening to the clatter of hooves of the horses pulling the traditional carriages, as well as stocking up on traditional wafers and other delicious treats at the iconic Manner Candy Store.

 Shopping the Old Fashioned Way

-Even though you are at H&M, in the antique furnishing and decoration you’ll feel like shopping at a posh boutique.
+Even though you are at an ordinary H&M, you’ll feel like shopping at a posh boutique with antique furnishing and decoration.

 Don’t miss out on a ride with the ancient wooden elevator!

-Walking down the Graben away from the Stephansdom, you’ll reach another Viennese institution, the coffee roaster and deli Meinl am Graben.
+Walking down the Graben away from the Stephansdom, you’ll reach another Viennese icon, the coffee roaster and deli Meinl am Graben.

-Here you’ll find all sorts of wonderful Austrian delicacies – i. a. of course Meinl’s famous coffees – to sample on the spot or take with you home.
-This is also a good place for a short break.
-Get a light snack on Meinl’s terrace while you watch people.
+Here you’ll find all sorts of wonderful Austrian delicacies including Meinl’s famous coffees, obviously.
+You can sample them on the spot or take them home as a thoughtful and delicious souvenir.
+Meinl is actually another great place for a short break.
+Get a light snack on their terrace and watch people and the time go by.

 Crossing Squares and Parks

-While admiring the magnificent architecture, cross the Hofburg to the huge Heldenplatz, the hero’s square, with the equestrian statue of Prince Eugen.
+While admiring the magnificent architecture, cross the Hofburg complex to the huge Heldenplatz, hence, the hero’s square, with the equestrian statue of Prince Eugen.

-In case you get thirsty, there’s the Palmenhaus serving light snacks or hearty Austrian food.
-It’s located next to the Hofburg, so it’s not exactly cheap, but it’s really beautiful and if you’re not on a budget, absolutely worth the visit.
+In case you need a refreshment, there’s the Palmenhaus serving light snacks as well as hearty Austrian food.
+Located in the vicinity of the Hofburg, it’s not exactly cheap.
+However, it’s really beautiful, and if you’re not on a budget, absolutely worth the visit.

-Don’t worry, even if you’re not up for a fancy lunch, you won’t spend the day hungry.
+Don’t worry, even if you’re not up for a fancy lunch, you won’t spend the rest of the day starving.

 Bitzinger’s sausages with all the fixings.